 The deadlines below indicate when we must have a completed application which includes a detailed online application and all reference forms completed and received by AIA Application Services.
 This could take 4-6 weeks to accomplish so you’ll want to be sure to start the process well before the deadline.

-March 1 for "Kingdom Called" training hosted by AIA in Xenia, OH (mid-April; three days)
+March 1 the training hosted by AIA in Xenia, OH (mid-April; three days)

 June 1 for training hosted by Cru in Orlando, FL (late August or early September; three days).

 October 1 for training hosted by Cru in Orlando, FL (mid-January; three days).

 Allow four to five weeks to receive a decision after submitting your completed application.
 The earlier you complete your application the better.